About Project Unbreakable

 The Project Unbreakable Team:

-Grace Brown, a twenty year old originally from Massachusetts, is the founder and photographer of Project Unbreakable.
+Grace Brown, a twenty-two year old originally from Massachusetts, is the founder and photographer of Project Unbreakable.
 Since a young age, she has carried a pull in her heart to stand next to and support sexual assault survivors.
 Currently, she travels to colleges in North America to speak about Project Unbreakable.
 When she’s not on an airplane, you can typically find her eating Thai food, obsessing over a new pair of shoes, and Googling questions about grammar.

-Born and raised in Montclair, New Jersey (lovingly refereed to as “The Dirty Jerz”) Kaelyn Siversky, aged twenty-one, is the Executive Director of Project Unbreakable.
+Born and raised in Montclair, New Jersey (lovingly refereed to as “The Dirty Jerz”) Kaelyn Siversky, aged twenty-three, is the Executive Director of Project Unbreakable.
 Kaelyn is the co-founding President of Sister’s on the Runway- UMASS Division and has worked for a number of non-profits.
 The subject of sexual assault and the shame of silence that surrounds survivors has always been a focus of Kaelyn’s life, both professionally and personally.
 In Kaelyn’s own journey, art and healing have always gone hand and hand, and she is thrilled to be a part of a project that is focused on offering the same healing approach to other survivors.
 When she is not road-tripping with Grace, Kaelyn can normally be found bugging her yoga teachers with questions about the universe, instagram-ing her cats and blasting Ani DiFranco for anyone who will listen.

 If you’ve sent an email to Project Unbreakable, you’ve probably heard from Christina Dunlop before.
-Currently a nineteen year old sophomore film major living in Massachusetts, she began as an intern for the project in January of 2012, a few months after it’s creation.
+Currently a twenty year old film major living in Massachusetts, she began as an intern for the project in January of 2012, a few months after it’s creation.
 She and Grace had gone to school together since they were little and last year Christina was given an assignment in college that made her think of Project Unbreakable immediately.
 She decided to give it a shot and contact Grace, and is now the assistant at Project Unbreakable.
 She is thankful for the amazing opportunities that have come from Unbreakable – including coming along for photo days, attending events, and watching this project grow and develop in general.
 On a regular basis you can find Christina chatting incessantly about Disney, surfing Pinterest for craft ideas, and scheduling life in her day planner.

 Folkhack Studios has donated their time by building this website to help with our cause.
 As a web development and marketing firm they continue to support our website needs/updates.
 Their tag-line says it all: “Genuine USDA Organic, corn-fed, Iowa raised, computer nerds here to serve you!”
 They’re capable of building and hosting websites/applications of any size, big or small.
 Stop by folkhack.com to check out their other work.